terlim-sfdc/milenology/src/posts/5-react-native-salesforce.md

 tags: ['technology', 'salesforce']
 ---

-With the rise in modern app development and an increased demand by customers for native ways to allow developers to extend and customize the apps they’re building, I'm sharing this post to discuss how I have developed a [React Native](https://reactnative.dev/) + [Expo](https://expo.dev/) mobile app using open source tools, while easily extending a set of architecture solution pattern that expands the power of Salesforce Platform and data to developers.
+With the rise in modern app development and an increased demand by customers for native ways to allow developers to extend and customize their line-of-business applications, I'm sharing this post to discuss how I have developed a [React Native](https://reactnative.dev/) + [Expo](https://expo.dev/) mobile app using open source tools, while easily extending a set of architecture solution pattern that expands the power of Salesforce Platform and data to developers.

 <br />